k2view-academy/K2View-Academy/articles/19_Broadway/03_broadway_actor.md

 ### How Do I Add Actor to Stage?

 To add an Actor to a Stage in a Broadway flow:
-1. Click anywhere in the **Stage** area to open the **Add Actors to [Stage Name]** window, which displays a list of categories on the left and built-in Actors of each of these categories on the right.
+1. Click anywhere in the **Stage** area to open the **Add Actors to [Stage Name]** window, which displays a list of categories on the left and Actors of each of these categories on the right.
+2. Search for the required Actor and select it.
-2. Click **Submit** to finish the action and to add the Actor to the Stage.
+3. Click **Submit** to finish the action and to add the Actor to the Stage.

 Note that you can add a call to an inner flow by switching the radio button from **Actors** to **Flows** in the pop-up window and selecting a flow.
 An **InnerFlow** Actor is then added to the flow, and it includes the selected flow.
 [Click for more information about Inner Flows.](22_broadway_flow_inner_flows.md)